Remote Content -- Introduction

 - More Resources

-The remote content (RC) plugin extension allows you to fill your popup with a remote content source.
+The Remote Content (RC) plugin extension for Popup Maker allows users to fill a popup with content from a remote source relative to the page on which the popup is triggered.
 Remote content can originate from any source that is not on the immediate page.
-Content can be called from within your existing site, or from another site.

 Remote Content Load Methods

 This plugin loads remote content sources by one of 4 methods:

 Each of the these load methods targets an HTML 'href' attribute within a link on a page or post.
 The link URL in the example below refers to a remote content source (relative to the page or post on which the link appears).

 The plugin's 'Load from URL' and 'iFrame' methods are the most common ways that remote content is displayed in a popup container.
 The selection of each method depends on the source of the remote content (internal versus external).

 When using the 'Load from URL' method to display part of a post or page, use the Remote Content Area shortcode 'Content CSS Selector' field to target the HTML element and/or attributes that contains the intended content.
 Some knowledge and understanding of HTML and CSS is necessary to identify and target the container markup.